 2) Caregiving Holiday Tips: 3 Ways to Deal with Difficult Family

 Are you struggling with family members who don’t invite you or your older adult to their holiday gatherings?
-Perhaps they extend an invitation, but don’t consider your senior’s needs and realistic capabilities.
+Or maybe they extend an invitation, but don’t consider your older adult’s needs and realistic capabilities.

-Or maybe they get offended when you explain that your senior can no longer participate in certain family traditions.
-The worst of all: they blame YOU for being difficult or overprotective of your senior.
+Or they could get offended when you explain that your older adult can no longer participate in certain family traditions.
+The worst of all: they might blame YOU for being difficult or overprotective.
 Get 3 tips that help you deal with these insensitive people and minimize your stress.

 3) 3 Effective Ways to Respond to Caregiver Criticism

-Getting criticized is unpleasant, especially from family or friends who won’t lift a finger to help care for your older adult!
+Getting criticized is unpleasant, especially from family or friends who don’t lift a finger to help care for your older adult.

 If you get a hurtful comment, take a deep breath and try to stay as calm as possible.
 Then, try one of our 3 suggested responses to reduce your stress and hopefully cut down on future comments.

 4) 3 Ways to Deal with Family in Denial About Seniors Needing Help